OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x.md

 ### 1.4 Board Installation and Server Requirements

-The F2000X-PL device physical setup procedure and required server settings are detailed in this device's [Board Installation Guide: OFS For Agilex® 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation).
+The F2000X-PL device physical setup procedure and required server settings are detailed in this device's [Board Installation Guide: OFS For Agilex™ 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.3-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation).
 Please review this document and follow proper procedure when installing your device.
 The rest of this document will assume you have completed basic platform bring-up.

 ### 1.5 Reference Documents